manish-in-java/Scratchpad/Python/PetClinic/README.md

 * Employees (other than veterinarians)
     * View a list of all employees who work at the clinic
     * Add an employee
+    * Flag employees that can sign in to use the application
+    * Assign sign-in credentials to employees
+    * Force employees to sign-in
 * Visits
     * View all visits for a pet
     * Schedule a visit for a pet